 Airbnb is our go-to resource for finding accommodations worldwide – and there are many listings in Missoula, too.
 We love staying in Airbnb apartments because we usually find they are more spacious than hotel rooms, most have a kitchen and the local host can be a valuable resource.

-Hotels In Downtown Missoula, MT
+Hotels in Downtown Missoula, MT

 Guests who would rather stay in a hotel have plenty of choices that range from budget to luxury.
-For hotel stays, we recommend staying in the heart of the city, where the top things to do in Missoula are within walking distance.
+For hotel stays, we recommend staying in the heart of town, where the top things to do in Missoula are within walking distance.
 The Residence Inn by Marriott is ideally located near Higgins Avenue and gets rave reviews from fellow travelers.

-What To Pack for Your Missoula Trip
+What To Pack for your Missoula Trip

-One of the fun (and cheap) things to do in Missoula, MT is to explore the city on foot.
+One of the fun (and cheap) things to do in Missoula, MT is to explore on foot.
 The city is incredibly walkable – but you will want to make sure you pack a pair of comfortable walking shoes for travel.